Skip to main content

 IMD data is freely available from relevant government resources (aside from post-codes in Northern Ireland, for which data is unfortunately not freely available).
 We use the most recently available dataset for each of the four nations in the UK (England, Northern Ireland, Scotland and Wales).
 This information is matched to your application by UCAS using the home postcode listed on your application.

-You will be flagged as meeting our contextual criteria if the home postcode listed on your UCAS application when you apply falls into IMD quintile 1 or 2 and IF you attended an independent school*, this was for no more than two academic years in your last four years of school or college.
+You will be flagged as meeting our contextual criteria if the home postcode listed on your UCAS application when you apply falls into IMD quintile 1 or 2 providing you attended a state school or college for at least two academic years in the last four years of schooling.

 Look-up which IMD quintile your home postcode falls into (England only).